PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Methods

-Now, like before in the centralized formulation as in \ref{eqn:W}, we have reduced our problem to lower dimensionality.
-We then perform Conjugate Gradient descent, however on the server's side on the obfuscated data, as described in Algorithm \ref{alg:distributed_cgd} below.
-For this, the server prepares $R$ ridge regression parameters $(\omega_1,\ldots,\omega_R)$ given by
+Now, like before in the centralized formulation as in Equation (\ref{eqn:W}), we have reduced our problem to lower dimensionality.
+We then perform Conjugate Gradient descent (Figure \ref{fig:architecture2} E), however on the server's side on the obfuscated data, as described in Box \ref{box:cgd-l1} below.
+For this, the server prepares $R$ ridge regression parameters $(\omega_1,\ldots,\omega_R)$ given by Equation (\ref{omega}). {In this CGD framework, the variable $\mathscr{X}^{(i)}$ represents the current estimate of the lower-dimensional solution (analogous to the parameter vector in Equation (\ref{eqn:W})), while $\mathscr{Z}^{(i)}$ and $\mathscr{Y}^{(i)}$ correspond to the residual and conjugate direction vectors, respectively.
+These mappings ensure that the iterative updates converge to the optimal ridge regression solution on the obfuscated data.}